 The Emergency Services College and the Crisis Management Centre Finland (CMC Finland) also operate under the Ministry of the Interior.
 The Finnish Security and Intelligence Service is a police unit subordinate to the Ministry of the Interior.

 The police maintain public order and security and combat crime

 The National Police Board directs and guides operational police activities.
 The National Police Board is responsible for ensuring equal access to police services and equal quality of services throughout the country.

 The local police departments and the national police units – the National Bureau of Investigation and the Police University College – operate under the National Police Board.
 The Board is responsible for the performance management of these units.
-In addition, the Finnish Security Intelligence is directly subordinate to the Ministry of the Interior.
+In addition, the Finnish Security and Intelligence Service is directly subordinate to the Ministry of the Interior.

 The local police force consists of 11 police departments.
 The Police University College in Tampere is responsible for training Finnish police officers.

-The Finnish Security Intelligence Service is a police unit subordinate to the Ministry of the Interior that produces proactive and relevant intelligence to maintain national security.
-The key tasks of the Finnish Security Intelligence Service are to combat terrorism and illegal intelligence gathering (counterintelligence) and to carry out security-related work and counter-proliferation activities, i.e. prevent the proliferation of weapons of mass destruction.
+The Finnish Security and Intelligence Service is a police unit subordinate to the Ministry of the Interior that produces proactive and relevant intelligence to maintain national security.
+The key tasks of the Finnish Security and Intelligence Service are to combat terrorism and illegal intelligence gathering (counterintelligence) and to carry out security-related work and counter-proliferation activities, i.e. prevent the proliferation of weapons of mass destruction.

 The Finnish Border Guard is responsible for border management